wp-plugins/memphis-documents-library/readme.txt

 * *Update* - Uninstall will not remove all saved variables , posts, files, categories, and directories for a single WordPress Site and also WordPress Multisite.
 * *Update* - Change the way date modified is handle, was using an array value now using file date modifed attribute.
 * *Update* - Updated localization files.
+* *Bug* - Fixed bug that caused pages not to load.
 * *Bug* - Error with javascript loading, if using WordPress Multisite network admin.
 * *Bug* - Fixed issue where Post Status was not displaying any statuses.
 * *Bug* - Batch upload was cutting of filenames with dots in them.